 Examine how emotions, thoughts, needs, values, beliefs, and other factors (both internal and external) influence behaviors and articulate how these influences impact health behavior and outcomes.

-Mental and Emotional Health [PK.5.MH]
+Mental and Emotional Health [2.5.MH]

-Recognize and accurately label simple emotions (e.g., happy, sad, mad, worried, lonely) and demonstrate awareness that personal emotions may be the same or different from the emotions of others.
+Recognize and accurately label simple emotions (e.g., happy, sad, mad, worried, lonely).
+[HPE; SE]

+Explain that emotions are information and that personal emotions may be the same or different from the emotions of others.
+[HPE; SE]

+Demonstrate emotional regulation strategies to support mental and emotional health alone or with support from adults.
+[HPE; SE]

 Accept failure and demonstrate the ability to persevere despite perceived failures.
+[HPE; SE]

 Demonstrate growth-oriented practices by attempting, repeating, and experimenting with a variety of experiences and activities.
+[HPE; SE]

 Describe personal strengths and the ways that those strengths support mental health.
+[HPE; SE]

-Articulate and celebrate the individual characteristics that make a person unique and explain that how a person views themselves can be influenced by different factors (e.g., peers, media, culture, family).
+Articulate and celebrate the individual characteristics that make a person unique, and explain that how a person views themselves can be influenced by different factors (e.g., peers, media, culture, family, phase of life).
+[HPE; SE]

+Demonstrate strategies that help all students feel welcome and valued as a part of the school community (e.g., cooperative playing, listening, showing you care, sharing).
+[HPE; SE]

 Practice 6: Information and Resource Seeking.

 Access, evaluate, and use valid and reliable health information, products, services, and related resources.

-Physical Health and Hygiene [PK.6.PH]
+Physical Health and Hygiene [2.6.PH]

-Identify school and community health helpers and community resources, and demonstrate the ability to access help for self or others (e.g., school nurse, counselors).
+Identify school and community health helpers and community resources.
+[HPE]

 Identify individuals who can assist with health-related issues and potentially life-threatening health conditions (e.g., asthma episodes, allergic reactions, seizures, concussions).
+[HPE]

+Demonstrate the ability to access help for self or others (e.g., school nurse, counselors, health and physical educators) to support physical health and hygiene.
+[HPE; SE]

-Substance Use and Misuse [PK.6.SU]
+Substance Use and Misuse [2.6.SU]

 Explain why it is important to use prescription and over-the-counter medicines correctly and safely, and the risks of ingesting household poisons (e.g., bleach, laundry detergent) and incorrectly using household products.
+[HE]

 Identify trusted adults at home and school (e.g., school nurse, guidance counselor) who can discuss rules and practices related to medicine use (e.g., only taking medicine with an adult’s help, only taking prescriptions that are prescribed to you).
+[HE]

 Practice 7: Self-Advocacy and Health Promotion.